 Risk 1: Competition

 Changing client demographics are calling for high-tech, high-touch services for the emerging affluent market.
-If you want to score new, ideal clients, explore ways to reach out to millennials, and be prepared to talk about the value you provide compared with the competition (i.e., service, trustworthiness, and quality relationships).
+If you want to score new, ideal clients, consider exploring ways to reach out to millennials.
+And be prepared to clarify the competitive value you provide in areas such as service, trustworthiness, and quality relationships.

 Risk 2: Revenue Growth Pressure

-Perhaps you’re familiar with the expression, “If you’re green, you’re growing; if you’re ripe, you’re rotting.”
-Although you’ve worked hard to get where you are, some growth will enable you to reinvest in more client services in this competitive market.
-Further, given fee compression and increased competition for client dollars, finding ways to grow is even more important.
-A few options for managing this growth include merging with other firms, building infrastructure, and segmenting services for clients.
+Smart growth will enable you to reinvest in more client services—a plus in this competitive market.
+Given fee compression and increased competition for client dollars, finding ways to grow is even more important.
+A few options for driving your firm's growth are:

 Risk 3: Specialization Demands